richzw/ToolKit/tips/db.md

   - redis使用跳表来实现ZSET，而不是树结构
     - redis的读写全在内存里进行操作，不涉及磁盘IO，同时跳表实现简单，相比B+树、AVL树、少了旋转树结构的开销
   - RocksDB内部使用了跳表，对比使用B+树的innodb，虽然写性能更好，但读性能属实差了些
+  - 1. Structure:
+    - B-Tree: A B-Tree is a self-balancing tree data structure that keeps data sorted and allows searches, insertions, and deletions in logarithmic time.
+It is a generalization of a binary search tree, where each node can have more than two children.
+    - Skip List: A Skip List is a probabilistic data structure that resembles a hierarchical linked list.
+It provides an efficient way to search and insert elements in a sorted data set by maintaining multiple levels of linked lists, where each level acts as an "express lane" for traversal.
+  - 2. Balancing:
+    - B-Tree: B-Trees are self-balancing, meaning they automatically reorganize their structure to maintain a balanced height, ensuring logarithmic time complexity for operations.
+    - Skip List: Skip Lists are probabilistically balanced, meaning they rely on random coin flips during insertion to determine the level of each node.
+While not perfectly balanced, Skip Lists maintain an expected logarithmic time complexity for operations with high probability.
+  - 3. Memory Usage:
+    - B-Tree: B-Trees typically have a higher memory overhead due to their node structure, which stores multiple keys and pointers to child nodes.
+    - Skip List: Skip Lists have a lower memory overhead compared to B-Trees since they only maintain a series of linked lists and some additional pointers for the skip levels.
+  - 4. Disk Access:
+    - B-Tree: B-Trees are particularly well-suited for disk-based storage systems, as they minimize disk accesses by keeping data clustered and reducing the number of nodes that need to be traversed.
+    - Skip List: While Skip Lists can be used in disk-based systems, they are generally more suitable for main memory applications due to their simpler structure and lower memory overhead.
+  - 5. Concurrency:
+    - B-Tree: B-Trees can be more challenging to implement for concurrent access due to their complex node structure and rebalancing operations.
+    - Skip List: Skip Lists are generally easier to implement for concurrent access because their linked list structure allows for simpler locking schemes and atomic operations.
 - [Postgresql VACUUM, ANALYZE, and REINDEX]
   - ANALYZE
     - ANALYZE collects statistics about the contents of all or several columns in a table or entire database.
 These statistics are then used by the query planner to produce efficient execution plans for queries.